 10 Ways to Get a Divorce When You Have No Money

-Many divorce lawyers offer a free 30-minute or 60-minute consultation to review the details of your case.
+To review the details of your case, many divorce lawyers offer a free 30-minute or 60-minute consultation.
 This consultation is your chance to get free advice from a divorce attorney before paying expensive hourly fees.
-You can also visit multiple attorneys to see which one may serve as the best fit for your case.
+You can also visit multiple attorneys, in order to see which one may serve as the best fit for your case.

-2) Take Money from a Joint Account
+2) Take Money from a Joint Account.

 If you have a joint account with your spouse, you are entitled to half of it.
-Therefore, when you start thinking about divorce, move your half of the assets to a separate account under your name only.
-You also need to be aware of any legal consequences this action may have in your respective state, so consult with your divorce attorney.
+Therefore, when you start thinking about divorce, move your half of the assets to a separate account that is only in your name.
+You also need to be aware of any legal consequences that this action may have in your respective state, so consult with your divorce attorney.

-3) Open a Secret Bank Account
+3) Open a Secret Bank Account.

 As soon as the divorce process starts, money starts to disappear.
 Your spouse can transfer funds or take away assets via a number of scenarios.
 However, you will need funds to pay for divorce expenses, including your attorney.
-You also have to pay for your everyday living expenses while the process is going on.
+And you also have to pay for your everyday living expenses while the process is going on.

-4) Ask Friends and Family for Help
+4) Ask Friends and Family for Help.

 If you go to your family or friends for help, they may be more comfortable if you structure it as a loan.
 To set up the repayment terms, you can find a template for a personal loan online.
-Then you will show your friends or family members that you are serious about paying them back.
+Then you can show your friends or family members that you are serious about paying them back.

-5) Sell Unwanted Belongings
+5) Sell Unwanted Belongings.

-6) Open a New Credit Card
+6) Open a New Credit Account.

-7) Borrow from Your Retirement and Investment Accounts
+7) Borrow from Your Retirement and Investment Accounts.

 Rules vary greatly among retirement accounts, but some will allow you to borrow from them:

-- 401(k) plans - Some of these plans will allow you to borrow 20-50% of the plan’s value at a low interest rate.
+- 401(k) plans will allow you to borrow 20-50% of the plan’s value at a low-interest rate.

-8) Get a Home Equity Line of Credit
+8) Get a Home Equity Line of Credit.

-9) Try Crowdfunding Your Divorce
+9) Try Crowdfunding Your Divorce.

-10) Make Your Spouse Pay for Divorce
+10) Make Your Spouse Pay for Divorce.